Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Population loss

-In this section, we focus on the convergence properties of the BFGS method for solving the population loss in the case of low signal-to-noise introduced in \eqref{low_snr_pop}.
+In this section, we focus on the convergence properties of BFGS for the population loss in the low SNR case introduced in \eqref{low_snr_pop}.
 This analysis provides an intuition for the analysis of the finite sample case that we discuss in Section~\ref{sec:sample_loss}, as we expect these two loss functions to be close to each other when the number of samples $n$ is sufficiently large.
-Note that the loss function in \eqref{low_snr_pop} can be considered as a special case of the following convex optimization problem:
+In this section, instead of focusing on the population loss within the low SNR regime, as described in \eqref{low_snr_pop}, we shift our attention to a more encompassing objective function, $f$.
+Detailed in the following expression, this function encompasses the population loss function $\mathcal{L}$ with $\theta^* = 0$ as a specific example.
+This approach enables us to present our results in the most general setting possible.
+Specifically, we examine the function $f: \mathbb{R}^{d} \rightarrow \mathbb{R}$, defined as follows: